Bengas661/R-shiny-Portfolio/README.md

 ### 2. Building Dashboard for a Clinical Study
 🧠 Description
+Developed as part of the “Data Visualization & Dashboarding with R” specialization (Johns Hopkins University, Coursera, Nov–Dec 2025)

+🎯 Purpose
 Interactive dashboard that creates various outputs, using pilot ADaM data.
 Includes many Tabs